-Here is the List Of Labs currently certified to analyze samples taken at Wyoming or Region 8 Tribal public water supply systems.
+Please see EPA Region 8 Certified Drinking Water Laboratories for a list of labs currently certified to analyze samples taken at Wyoming or Region 8 Tribal public water supply systems.

 National Primary Drinking Water Regulations (NPDWRs or primary standards) are legally enforceable standards that apply to public water systems.
 Primary standards protect public health by limiting the levels of contaminants in drinking water.
 Here is a List of Regulated Analytes (PDF) (1 page, 58 KB) enforced by EPA Region 8 in Wyoming and Indian Country.

 For details on permitted levels of these contaminants and the potential health effects from long-term exposures above permitted levels, please check this List of Contaminants & Their MCLs .